himynameismrrobot/quotescraper/AgenticScraping/agentrequirements.md

 # Swarm Agent Requirements

 ## System Overview
-The system will use OpenAI's Swarm library to create a coordinated group of AI agents that work together to monitor news sources, extract quotes, validate them, and manage duplicates using vector similarity.
+The system will use LangChains' LangGraph library to create a coordinated group of AI agents that work together to monitor news sources, extract quotes, validate them, and manage duplicates using vector similarity.
 The system will run on a 24-hour cycle and integrate with Supabase for data storage and vector similarity searches.

-## Agent Definitions
+## Graph Workflow Definition

-### Agent 1: URL Crawler
+### Step 1: Scrape Headlines from Monitored URLs
 Purpose: Monitor parent URLs and extract article links
 Inputs:
 - List of monitored URLs from database
 - Last crawl timestamp for each URL
+Tools:
+- OpenAI
+- Supabase
+Processing Steps:
+- Markdown from JinaAI version of Parent URL sent to OpenAI
+- OpenAI returns list of article URLs and their headlines
 Outputs:
-- List of article URLs with headlines
+- List of article headlines and their URLs
-- Updated crawl timestamps
 Required Capabilities:
 - Markdown parsing (Jina AI output)
 - URL validation
 - Headline extraction
 - Timestamp management

+- Use same OpenAI prompt from lib/crawler.ts file (function findHeadlinesWithQuotes)

-### Agent 2: Article Filter
+### Step 2: Filter Out Already Processed Articles
 Purpose: Filter out already processed articles
 Inputs:
-- List of article URLs/headlines from Agent 1
+- List of article URLs/headlines from Step 1
-- Access to database of existing quotes and their source articles
+Tools:
+- Supabase
+Processing Steps
+- Filter out already processed articles from list by comparing with headlines already in Supabase saved quotes table (i.e., if count of headline in list from Step 1 that are also in the saved quotes table is greater than 0, remove them from the list)
 Outputs:
-- Filtered list of new article URLs/headlines
+- Filtered list of net new article URLs/headlines Required Capabilities:
-Required Capabilities:
 - Database querying
 - String matching for headlines
-- Deduplication logic

-### Agent 3: Quote Extractor
+### Step 3: Scrape Quotes from Filtered Articles
 Purpose: Extract quotes from new articles
 Inputs:
-- Filtered article URLs from Agent 2
+- Filtered article URLs from Step 2
+Tools:
+- OpenAI
+- Supabase
+Processing Steps:
+- Markdown from JinaAI version of article URL sent to OpenAI
+- OpenAI returns structured quote data
+- Save quote data to Supabase staged quotes table
+- Update crawl tiemstamps for parent URLs
 Outputs:
 - Structured quote data including:
   - Speaker name
   - Quote text
   - Quote summary
+  - Article URL
+  - Article date
-  - Article metadata
+  - Article headline
+  - Parent URL
 Required Capabilities:
 - Text extraction
 - Quote identification
 - Speaker attribution
 - Context preservation

+- Use same OpenAI prompt from lib/crawler.ts file (function extractQuotesFromArticle)

-### Agent 4: Quote Validator
+### Step 4: Validate Extracted Quotes
 Purpose: Validate extracted quotes
 Inputs:
-- Raw extracted quotes from Agent 3
+- Raw extracted quotes from Step 3 (stored in staged quotes table)
+Tools:
+- Supabase
+- OpenAI
+Processing Steps:
+- Pass quotes and current date to OpenAI
+- OpenAI will reference quote validation rules to return a binary yes or no for each quote to flag if it is valid or not (respectively) along with the rest of the quote's metadata that was passed in.
+- If a quote is not valid, it should be deleted from the staged quotes table
+- If a quote is valid, it should remain in the quotes table as-is
+- It will also update the article date if it is older than 30 days when it passes this back
 Outputs:
-- Validated quotes
-- Rejection reasons for invalid quotes
-Required Capabilities:
+- Reduced set of quotes in the staged quotes table that are all valid Required Capabilities:
 - Quote validation rules
 - Author text vs quoted text differentiation
 - Context analysis
 - Confidence scoring

+Quote Validation Rules
+- Author text vs quoted text differentiation: ensure the raw quote text only contains the words spoken by the speaker and not the text written by the author of the article
+- Ensure speakers are those associated with organizations and not random other entities such as fans
+- Ensure the article date is not from over 30 days ago, if it is replace with the current date

-### Agent 5: Similarity Checker
+### Step 5: Roll-Up and De-Dupe Quotes
 Purpose: Manage duplicate quotes and merge sources
 Inputs:
-- Validated quotes from Agent 4
+- Valid staged quotes from Step 4
+- Vectors of raw quote text in the saved quotes table
+Tools:
+- Supabase
+- OpenAI
+Processing Steps:
+- Pass staged quotes to OpenAI embedding model to get vectors for raw quote text
-- Access to vector database of existing quotes
+- Save this vector to Supabase in the staged quotes table
+- Compare this vector to vectors of existing quotes in the quotes table to determine if it is similar enough to be deleted or merged with an existing quote
+- If similar enough, and the quote in the saved table has the same parent URL, delete the staged quote If similar enough, and the quote in the saved table has a different parent URL, merge the staged quote with the existing quote by linking an addition article URL / headline to the existing quote in the saved quotes table
 Outputs:
-- New unique quotes for insertion
-- Updated existing quotes with new sources
+- Updated set of saved quotes - net new quotes added, and existing quotes updated to have more sources if any staged quotes were determiend to be similar enough
 Required Capabilities:
 - Vector similarity comparison
 - Quote merging logic
 - Source management
 - Database write operations

+### Step 6: Manually Accept Staged Quotes from New Speakers (not in the graph)
+- After Steps 1-5 above are run, there will be some quotes that cannot be saved automatically to the saved quotes table as we don't have the speaker in the database yet.
+- The Admin will review these quotes and if the speaker is valid, use the existing flow on the new quotes page to save the quote while also adding the speaker to the database.

+## Admin Dashboard UI Requirements
+- New Agents Page will be added so that existing admin dashboard pages are not modified
+- Graph state will be streamed here so the user can see track the progress of the agents
+- User will be able modify the following parameters used by LangGraph:
+  - Headilne Extraction Prompt
+  - Quote Extraction Prompt
+  - Quote Validation Rules
+  - Vector Similarity Threshold
+  - Vector Similarity Model
+  - Frequency of Agent Runs
+  - Ability to manually trigger agent runs and stop existing runs
+  - Ability to re-initiate regular scheduled runs if existing run stopped or failed

+## Anti-Goals
+- Make sure not to break any of the existing features for manually triggering crawls and accepting / rejecting staged quotes

-## Supabase Migration Requirements
+## Supabase Migration Requirements (DONE)

-### Database Schema Changes
+### Database Schema Changes (DONE)
 1. Convert existing Prisma schema to Supabase
 2. Add vector storage capabilities for quotes
 3. Maintain existing relationships and constraints
 4. Add new fields for vector storage

-### Vector Storage
+### Vector Storage (DONE)
 1. Enable pgvector extension in Supabase
 2. Add vector embedding storage for quotes
 3. Implement similarity search functions
 4. Set up vector indexing

-### API Changes
+### API Changes (DONE)
 1. Replace Prisma client with Supabase client
 2. Update all database queries
 3. Implement vector similarity queries
 4. Update authentication flow

+## Success Metrics

+1. Step 1: Scrape Headlines from Monitored URLs
+   - 95%+ accuracy in headline extraction
+   - < 5% false positives for article detection
+   - 100% URL validation accuracy
+   - < 1min processing time per monitored URL

+2. Step 2: Filter Out Already Processed Articles
+   - 100% accuracy in duplicate detection
+   - < 100ms response time per article
+   - Zero false negatives (missed duplicates)

+3. Step 3: Scrape Quotes from Filtered Articles
+   - 90%+ accuracy in quote extraction
+   - 95%+ accuracy in speaker attribution
+   - < 30sec processing time per article

+4. Step 4: Validate Extracted Quotes
+   - 95%+ accuracy in quote validation
+   - < 5% false positives
+   - < 1% false negatives
+   - < 5sec processing time per quote

+5. Step 5: Roll-Up and De-Dupe Quotes
+   - 90%+ accuracy in similarity detection
+   - < 1% false merges
+   - < 5% missed similarities
+   - < 1sec processing time per comparison

+## Project Plan

+1. Week 1: Setup & Infrastructure (DONE)
+   - Set up Supabase
+   - Enable vector extensions
+   - Create new schemas

+2. Week 2: Data Migration  (DONE)
+   - Migrate existing data
+   - Generate vectors
+   - Validate migration

+3. Week 3-4: LangGraph Development
+   - Develop graph node by node
+   - Unit testing
+   - Integration testing

+5. Week 6: Deployment
+   - Production deployment
+   - Monitoring activation
+   - Performance tuning

    ## Open Questions

 1. Agent Coordination:
 - How should agents communicate failure states?